cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 2.2.
 Where do you find the source code
      ---------------------------------
-- The sources of the release version (Tag "CrypTool_1_4_20") and the current developer sources are available directly from the subversion repository.
+- The sources of the release version (Tag "CrypTool_1_4_30") and the current developer sources are available directly from the subversion repository.
   Everybody has read access to this repository via: svn checkout https://file.sec-tud.de/svn/CrypTool/trunk
        --username anonymous --password anonymous

-To get an impression of the size of the project here is a statistics created in June 2008 using the most important files for the English and the German version).
+To get an impression of the size of the project here is a statistics created in Jan 2009 using the most important files for the English and the German version).

-    FILE SUMMARY
+    FILE SUMMARY xxxxxxxxxxxxxxxxxxxxxxxxxxxx
     ------------
               5 .rc files
              38 .c files